that we as a species are not very good at, is predicting the future. and yet, this has never stopped us from trying.

 - some members of the government are chosen at random amongst the citizens of the country

-the greek democracies that the contemporary western world admire so much included a randomly-picked citizen in their decision making processes, and such a citizen was called "the one chosen by the gods". the assumption here is that, while the information-gathering process still needs to be done by people trained to do so, the decision-making process can be done by people with basic intelligence—i.e. anyone.
+the early greek democracies included a randomly-picked citizen in their decision making processes; such a citizen was called "the one chosen by the gods". the assumption here is that, while the information-gathering process still needs to be done by people trained to do so, the decision-making process can be done by people with basic intelligence—i.e. anyone.

 it works for juries: we are very comfortable with the idea of trusting a possible life-changing punishment to a group of randomly-picked individuals. if anyone is deemed able to enact fair justice, why isn't that the case for the rest of our political bodies?do you trust yourself to make decisions that would affect a lot of other people? and after three months of thoroughly studying the subject?